 Crossing Over is a multi-character canvas about immigrants of different nationalities struggling to achieve legal status in Los Angeles.
 The film deals with the border, document fraud, the ...
 See full summary »

 James "Speedy" Reedy is anything but.
 He's a twenty-something slacker sleepwalking through life in a Midwestern town.
 His older sister, Joleen calls him in the middle of the night after the police have arrested her boyfriend and tossed her and her 12-year-old daughter Tara on the street.
 James takes them in, then Joleen, who claims to have a plan, leaves with a trucker and a stash of drug money.
 James tries to cope, but soon he's lost his job, and child protective services places Tara in foster care.
 She's miserable.
 Can James wake up and find a way to be more than just a nice guy?
 A road trip to his childhood may hold a key, or it may be another bad dream.
 Written by

 The working title for this production was 'Ferris Wheel'.
 See more »

-You could really start unpacking instead of sitting there and pretending to do your homework.
+You know, you could really start unpacking your own shit instead of ...

 Was this review helpful to you?